hafiz031/YouTube-Comment-Sentiment-Analysis/README.txt

    -> Run the notebook.
    -> Done!

-If you are interested to know how the model was trained please go to the "training" folder and follow instruction there.
+If you are interested to know how the model was trained please go to the "training" folder and follow the instructions there.